| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 to turn.
 Lots of choices in our new setup package and not a lot of experience.
 I made the

+changes that I thought would work best and checked the line up.
 I would start 14th.
 Not too bad considering the bad draw, 28 cars

 with 22 to start and passing points.
 At the drop of the green I drove into one in the